Explore TURKEY - GREECE with PATMOS

 Booking Procedures

-Please read the Terms and conditions of travel and agree in the Booking form before submission, as your booking is subject to the terms listed below.
+Booking Procedures Please read the Terms and conditions of travel and agree in the Booking form before submission, as your booking is subject to the terms listed below.
 A contract is entered into once your travel agent or Global Tours International L.L.C. receives your signed booking form and deposit, and we accept and confirm the booking.
 Please note that travel arrangements are not confirmed until stated so in writing by Global Tours International L.L.C.

 Payment